• Skincare

 I have this curious way of imagining people as perfumes (yup, I never claimed to be sane).
-So, what comes to mind with Michelle Pfeiffer?
+So, what comes to mind with a Michelle Pfeiffer perfume?

 A smoky, slightly resinous fragrance, swirling with a dash of darkness, enveloped in an icy white fog.